djsplice/Input-Shaper-Profile/README.md

 ### Create and Test  'Quality' and 'Performance' Input Shaper configurations
 Run ShakeTune `AXES_SHAPER_CALIBRATION` process, and test recommended Quality and Performance settings.

-Once validated, enter the values into the profiles defined in`SHAPER_PROFILES` gcode macro.
+Once validated, enter the values into the profiles defined in the `saved_variables.cfg` file.
 ### Integrate the `SET_SHAPER_PROFILE` macro into your `START_PRINT` routine
 Configure your slicer to expose print profile names, and pass that name when you call `START_PRINT`